home-assistant/architecture/adr/0014-home-assistant-supervised.md

 - Systemd >= 239
 - NetworkManager >= 1.14.6
 - AppArmor == 2.13.x (built into the kernel)
-- Debian Linux Debian 10 aka Buster (no derivatives)
+- Debian Linux Debian 11 aka Bullseye (no derivatives)
 - [Home Assistant OS-Agent](https://github.com/home-assistant/os-agent) (Only the [latest release](https://github.com/home-assistant/os-agent/releases/latest) is supported)

 Only the above-listed version of Debian Linux is supported for running this installation method.
 When a new major version of Debian is released, the previous major version is dropped, with a deprecation time of 4 months.
 An exception to this rule occurs if the new version does not meet the requirements of the Supervisor.